stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-To destroy this object we introduce the following abstraction for a _destructor_ method:
+To destroy this object the following abstraction for a _destructor_ is introduced:

 ```java
 @FunctionalInterface